Owens Field – Columbia, South Carolina

-The Columbia Owens Downtown Airport (sometimes called Owens Field) was built in 1929 and served as the area’s primary operating terminal until the 60s.
+The Jim Hamilton–L.B.
+Owens Airport, informally called Owens Field, was built in 1929 and served as the area’s primary operating terminal until the 1960s.
 Located in the heart of Columbia‘s historic Rosewood neighborhood, the airport still serves private, business, and military flights.
 It was originally named the Columbia Municipal Airport and then later changed to Columbia Owens Downtown Airport following World War II for former mayor Lawrence B. Owens, a municipal airport advocate.
 In 2008 the name was changed again to honor former airport manager Jim Hamilton.

-SCIWAY thanks Ann Helms of Spartanburg for this photo.
-Ann writes, “This B-25 was flown by student pilot Col. Dan Rossman in June 1944 when it crashed into Lake Greenwood.
+Contributor Ann Helms writes, “This B-25 was flown by student pilot Col. Dan Rossman in June 1944 when it crashed into Lake Greenwood.
 It was pulled out of the lake in 1983 and restored.
 It has been on display at the Curtiss-Wright Hangar ever since.
 The hangar and other B-25’s were used for training by Lt.
 Col. James Doolittle and his ‘Raiders’ prior to the bombing raid over Japan in early 1942 following Pearl Harbor.”

 You may not use them in any form without written consent.